sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/workflow-phv.md

 #### Key Elements of a Narrative:

 - This is a spontaneous non serious report.
-- A nurse reported that a 29 year old male consumer experienced stomach ache on 14Jun2008. while on therapy with oral aspirin
+- A nurse reported that a 29 year old male consumer experienced stomach ache on 14 June 2008,while on therapy with oral aspirin.
 - The patient stated that he experienced burning type of stomach ache.
 The patient could not eat due to the pain in the stomach.
 The patient also could not sleep until early morning due to the stomach pain.
 - He was taking aspirin 75mg two times a day orally for the treatment of low back pain from an unknown date.
 - Medical history included high blood pressure and ulcerative colitis from an unknown date.